 Option Arguments Description activation file <activation_file></activation_file> REQUIRED: activation-file is used to specify activation-code and man- agement-server from a file rather than on the command line.
 The option activation-code is used for sensitive and confidential information.
 If you enter it on a command line, a non-root user on the machine could see it by running "ps -ef" or similar commands.
-For greater security, put the activation-code in the activation- file and specify the file path to the activate command. activation- code -a <activation_code></activation_code> REQUIRED: Inputs the activation code of the VEN into the pairing script.
+For greater security, put the activation-code in the activation-file and specify the file path to the activate command. activation- code -a <activation_code></activation_code> REQUIRED: Inputs the activation code of the VEN into the pairing script.
 This code is auto-generated by the pairing profile.
 Activation code: one-time use or unlimited use In the PCE web console, you can specify that an activation code is for one-time use or for unlimited uses.
 Be sure you have generated the correct type for your needs.
 Do not use a single one-time use activation code for more than one workload.
 Example:activation-code 1234567890abcdef management- server -m <pce_fqdn:port> <ipaddress:port></ipaddress:port></pce_fqdn:port> REQUIRED: Sets the domain name or IP address and port of the host where the VEN can retrieve master configuration information.
 Example:management-server mypce.example.com:8443 name -n <server_friendly name=""></server_friendly> Sets a friendly name that will be used for this workload when it appears in the PCE web console.
-Example:name "Web Server 1" env <environment_la- bel></environment_la- Assigns an Environment label for this workload.
+Example:name "Web Server 1" env <environment_la- bel&gt;</environment_la- Assigns an Environment label for this workload.
 Example:env Production loc <location_label></location_label> Assigns a Location label for this workload.
 Example:loc "US" role <role_label></role_label> Assigns a Role label for this workload.
-Example:role "Dev Group" арр <application_la- bel></application_la- Assigns an Application label for this workload.
+Example:role "Dev Group" app <application_la- bel&gt;</application_la- Assigns an Application label for this workload.
 Example:app "Web Service" proxy_server <proxy-string></proxy-string> [Linux, Solaris, AIX only] You only need to specify this option when configuring a proxy server for a Linux, Solaris, or AIX workload.
 Windows automatically detects a proxy server; therefore, you do not need to specify this option when installing a VEN on a Windows workload.
-For information about configuring a proxy server, see VEN Proxy Support [174].
+For information about configuring a proxy server, see VEN Proxy Support [22].

 Option Arguments Description log-traffic true false Enables or disables traffic logging.
 If not specified, logging is set to true by default.
 Default: true Interacts with the visibility-level option.
-See Allowable Combi- nations of log-traffic and visibility-level [240]. mode illuminated en- forced idle Sets the policy state for the workload.
+See Allowable Combi- nations of log-traffic and visibility-level [88]. mode illuminated en- forced idle Sets the policy state for the workload.
 For an explanation of the var- ious states, see "Workload Policy States" in the VEN Administration Guide. enforce- ment_mode full visibili- ty_only selec- tive idle Default: visibility_only Enables the new selective mode for the VEN. visbility- level flow_summary flow_drops flow_off Default: flow_summary Defines the extent of the data the VEN collects and reports to the PCE from a workload in the Full enforcement or Visibility policy states, so you can control resource demands on workloads.
-The higher levels of detail are useful for visualizing traffic flows in greater detail in the Illumination map inside the PCE web console.
+The high- er levels of detail are useful for visualizing traffic flows in greater detail in the Illumination map inside the PCE web console.
 Interacts with thelog-traffic option.
-See Allowable Combina- tions of log-traffic and visibility-level [240].
+See Allowable Combina- tions of log-traffic and visibility-level [88]. ephemeral <ephemeral></ephemeral> Tells the PCE to deactivate and delete a workload after it sends the goodbye message.
+When a new, short-lived VM is created, its startup scripts use the ephemeral option when activating with the PCE.
+When the VM has served its purpose and is being shutdown, the VEN sends a goodbye message to the PCE and the PCE deletes the workload.
+This prevents zombie workloads from acccumulating on the PCE.